MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

     :::image type="content" source="media/one-click-ingestion-new-table/copy-path.png" alt-text="Screenshot of a folder path to folder in blob container - Azure Storage account.":::

-1. Paste this path into a temporary file and insert `/` in between each folder to create a folder path.
+1. Copy the file path and paste it into a temporary file.

-1. Enter this path into the **Folder path** field to select this folder.
+1. Insert `/` in between each folder to create the folder path and enter this path into the **Folder path** field to select this folder.

 ## Edit the schema